C-C Flora KAN

 Wang Shu is appointed as Quality & Assurance Director, with the responsibility of maintaining partnership with government departments and clients.
 He plays an important role in communicating with diverse stakeholders in China to ensure the successful implementation of the Platform.
 Wang Shu has been working in climate change related fields for more than 12 years, with comprehensive experiences both in the public and in the private sector, with a special focus on carbon market policies and low carbon development.

-Helena is the Technical Support to the Team Leader of ECECP.
+Helena is the Assistant Team Leader of ECECP.
 Helena studied Economics, Governance and Chinese and holds a MA from University of Bayreuth and a BA from University of Hamburg.
 Prior to joining CEEP-BIT, she worked with JSNR in Nanjing as a project manager for water treatment and biogas projects.
 Helena is passionate about new innovations in the energy sector and an active member of DALE, the Global Initiative for Distributed and Local Energy.
 Helena became an ECECP Junior Postgraduate Fellow in 2019 and is currently completing her PhD at the Center for Energy and Environmental Policy Research at Beijing Institute of Technology (CEEP-BIT).
 Her doctoral thesis focuses on the analysis and design of local energy markets and the development of business models for decentralized energy markets in China.

 JIA Shiwei (Jessica)